Cosmetic Dentistry Plano

 How Long Does Each Treatment Take?

 • Veneers: To receive porcelain veneers, it will take at least two visits.
-During the first, your dentist in Plano will take impressions of your smile and send them off to a dental lab where technicians will work to create your custom shells.
+First, your dentist in Plano will take impressions of your smile and send them off to a dental lab, where technicians will work to create your custom shells.
 Once they are ready, you will return to have them put into place.

 • Metal-Free Restorations: There are various types of dental restorations, so depending on which one you have placed, it can take anywhere from one to two appointments.
 A traditional filling takes only one visit while a dental bridge or crown can take two or more.